evgenyneu/siba-source-mysql/README.md

 # Overview

 This is a plugin for [SIBA backup and restore utility](https://github.com/evgenyneu/siba).
-It allows to back and restore MySQL database.
+It allows to backup and restore MySQL databases.

 ## Installation